amdghasemi/amdghasemi.github.io/_news/announcement_Feb16.md

 related_posts: false
 ---

-Our Tiny Graph Neural Network paper is accepted at the 2024 tinyML Research Symposium! :sparkles:
+Our paper on Tiny Graph Neural Network has been accepted for presentation at the 2024 tinyML Research Symposium! :sparkles: